xhad/gatewayd/README.md

 ## Gateway API Server

 This software is a database-backed web server that serves as a back end for Ripple Gateway applications.

-The Ripple Gateway appliance is a virtual machine image that is meant to serve as a standalone package for configuring and running a Ripple gateway system.
+Server, Javascript Client, and CLI are provided as interfaces to a deployed gateway.

+The Ripple Gateway's features include:
+  - user registration
+  - hosted wallets
+  - deposits
+  - widthdrawals
+  - off-ledger accounting
+  - payment monitoring
+  - sending and receiving
+  - gateway administration
+  - federation protocol

 ## Api Docs

-[Application Programming Interface Docs](./doc/api.md) to the Ripple Gateway server with HTTP and JSON.
+See the [Application Programming Interface Docs](./doc/api.md) to the Ripple Gateway for usage.

 ## Dependencies